GiovannieWebb/hack-challenge-fa-21/README.md

         1. UICollectionView: 3 on home page
         2. UITableView: 2 on recipe page, one for ingredients, and one for instructions
   * Integration with an API - this API must provide some meaningful value to your app.:
-      * API is used to get reicpes to display
+      * API is used to get recipes to display

   **Design:**
   * Figma files: